demhademha/tweak-development-guide/chapter-6.md

 ```c
 //puts("Hello World!");
 ```
-  this will prevent the `puts` statement from running - if you compiled a program with `puts` commented out (a comment before puts began), then you would not get any output.
+  this will prevent the `puts` statement from running - if you compiled a program with `puts` commented out, then you would not get any output.
 ## Changing the output of our program
 Program 6.1 prints `Hello World!` to the console.
 It would not be very practical if every program printed the same thing to the screen. <br>
 Take a look at program 6.3.